open-telemetry/opamp-spec/specification.md

     // satisfy the trust chain request.
 If error_message is non-empty,
     // the Agent MUST terminate the connection. string error_message = 2;

+    // PEM-encoded root CA certificate used as the payload trust anchor.
+    // Set only during Trust On First Use (TOFU) enrollment: the Server
+    // includes this when the Agent has advertised
+    // AcceptsPayloadTrustAnchorTOFU and the Agent has no pre-configured
+    // trust anchor.
+The Agent MUST persist this certificate and use it as
+    // the payload trust anchor for all subsequent connections.
+The Agent
+    // MUST NOT update a previously persisted or operator-configured trust
+    // anchor — if the Agent already has one this field MUST be ignored.
+    // See the Trust On First Use (TOFU) section. bytes tofu_trust_anchor = 3;
 }
 ```